Kaushikjas10/Liquefaction-XGBoost-SHAP-Jas-Dodagoudar/README.md

 # File descriptions

+(0) [Processed dataset]: It is available with the article in the supplymentary material at "Appendix C".

 (1) [KperIFinal.m; BI2016PerFromSBTData.mat; BI2016PerFromSBTDataWork.m]:
 These files are the codes related to the calculation of permeability values of soils using the soil behaviour type index.